Resignation Letter for Going Back To School (Best Samples)

 Second, these letters promote the termination of employment on good terms.
 Most educational programs may request a letter of recommendation from your employer; if you have a decent relationship with them, you are more likely to get a good recommendation.
 Further, you may help your employer help a new employee transition smoothly into your position.

-Your letter should be comprehensive.
+It should be comprehensive.
 It should provide your employer with the necessary information so that they can prepare for your departure.

 Step 1: State your intention